fecgov/openFEC/CONTRIBUTING.md

 We have agreed to continue using our development site for demos with folks at the FEC.
 Everyone should feel empowered to demo their work as needed, especially as this provides valuable and timely feedback.
-We have also created a new space for us for testing and demoing specific features that is not auto-deployed to.
+We have also created a new space — which isn't auto-deployed to — for testing and demoing specific features.

 While we routinely demo our work on the development site, the FEC folks will conduct full reviews of the work slated for a release on our staging site.

-### Deployment- and release-related information
+### Deployment and release information
-The betaFEC project requires a steady release schedule with contents of releases planned ahead of time due to project requirements.
+The betaFEC project requires a steady release schedule that is planned ahead of time, due to project requirements.
 Since both teams have agreed to synchronize their sprint schedules, this will make it easier for us to plan for each release after a sprint is completed.